junobuild/juno-docker/README.md

 ## Introduction

-This repository provides Docker images to support local development with [Juno](https://juno.build), whether you're building a dApp using a Satellite or working directly on Juno’s core modules.
+This repository provides Docker images to support local development with [Juno](https://juno.build), whether you're building a application using a Satellite or working directly on Juno’s core modules.

 > [!NOTE]
 > This README mentions two CLIs.